 It is also possible to set an external indicator to flash when an error message is reported.
 The FAIL WARNING GPO function should be patched to the relevant GPO port to which the required indicator is connected.

-For a more detailed explanation of the GPIO functions of the system, refer to the GPIO section of this document.
+For a more detailed explanation of the GPIO functions of the system, see "GPIO" on page 186.

-FIGURE 2 - SURFACE FAIL WARNING INDICATOR
+FIG 2 - SURFACE FAIL WARNING